 We had a wonderful time!
 I would use your company again in a heartbeat

 Brad and Noelle

 Classic & Luxury

 1. Day one

-Arrive in Oxford on Sunday and check into your hotel adjacent to the heart of the city.
+Arrive in Oxford and check into your hotel adjacent to the heart of the city.
 Enjoy the treasures of this beautiful city today and stroll through the lovely colleges of the University with their magnificent architecture and gardens.
 Take in the museums, galleries and libraries galore, and perhaps a concert or play.
 Discover the little tea rooms and fine restaurants, the unique shops and back streets and the river backwaters dotted with punters and rowing eights.

 2. Day two

 Your host will meet you at your hotel, brief you and transfer you to our bike base before your cycling journey begins.
 This delightful and rural waterside ride leads out of Oxford, past houseboats and locks and through pretty villages.
 Not far from the canal, sits the Cotswold stone village of Woodstock and the grandiose Blenheim Palace set in 2000 acres of Capability Brown landscape.
 Built in the 18th Century, it was the birthplace of Winston Churchill and the 12th Duke of Marlborough lives there.
 You will stay in the heart of this lovely village.